pennyren/data-structure/README.md

 # data-structure
-As we know, The fundamental learning computer science and programming is data structures and algorithms.
-There will be two parts inculde c language and data structure.
-Let's get started, have fun. :)
+As a developer, it's critical for us to learn the data structure and algorithm.
+There are three folders which include c, structure description and pratical code.
+Let's get started(●'◡'●)